Workshop at ECML PKDD 2026

 According to ECML PKDD 2026 workshop track guidelines, workshops and tutorials are expected in post-workshop proceedings published by Springer CCIS.

-Authors can opt-in or opt-out from proceedings publication, and preparation is suggested in LNCS format.
+Authors can opt-in or opt-out from proceedings publication, and camera-ready papers should follow LNCS format.

 Speakers